jasonbisson/terraform-google-virtual-machine-threat-detection/examples/simple_example/README.md

 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply the infrastructure build
 - `terraform destroy` to destroy the built infrastructure
+- Check Security Command Center console between 1-2 hours for an alert.